Facundo Juárez

-Facundo Daniel Juárez (born November 8, 1993) is an Argentine professional footballer who plays for Chilean club San Luis de Quillota as a midfielder.
+Facundo Daniel Juárez (born November 8, 1993) is an Argentine professional footballer who plays as a midfielder for Chilean club San Luis de Quillota.

 Career

 From 2017 to 2020, Juárez played in Mexico for both Celaya and Dorados de Sinaloa.

 In 2024, Juárez moved to Chile and joined Deportes Limache in the Primera B. The next season, he switched to San Luis de Quillota.

+Back to Argentina with Racing de Córdoba, Juárez returned to San Luis de Quillota for the second half of 2026.